How this works

 Frequently asked

-Why is Social Security ~15% of revenue, not 21.4%?
+Why is Segurança Social ~15% of revenue, not 21.4%?

 Because the 21.4% does not apply to everything you invoice.
 The base is the "relevant income", which for services is 70% of what you bill.
 So the real figure is 21.4% × 70% = 14.98% of revenue.
 People selling goods or in hospitality use a 20% base instead of 70%, so they pay far less.

-If you open activity for the first time you are exempt from contributions for the first 12 months from the start date.
+If you open atividade for the first time you are exempt from contributions for the first 12 months from the start date.
 Since the regime only takes effect after those 12 months, no quarterly declaration is required in that period.
 From the 12th month the normal contributions and declarations begin.
 IRS still applies from day one.

-What is the simplified-regime coefficient?
+What is the regime simplificado coefficient?

 What are the expenses to justify on the 0.75 and 0.35 coefficients?